 Now more than ever, diverse local businesses are vital to the strength of your community and the country alike.

 With federal grants, nonprofit support, professional networks, and of course, the customers who support your business every day, there are plenty of resources available.
-Take advantage of them so that your business can weather and grow through this crisis and the next one, too.

-Additional sources:
+Additional Services

-McKinsey Consulting.
 COVID's effect on minority owned businesses. https://www.mckinsey.com/industries/social-sector/our-insights/covid-19s-effect-on-minority-owned-small-businesses-in-the-united-states

 Minority Business Development Association.https://www.mbda.gov/

-Minority Business Development Association.
-Minority Business Development Agency Celebrates 50 Years.https://www.mbda.gov/news/press-releases/2019/02/minority-business-development-agency-celebrates-50-years
+Minority Business Development Association. https://www.mbda.gov/news/press-releases/2019/02/minority-business-development-agency-celebrates-50-years

-GovCon Giants.
 All About the 8a Business Development Program. https://govcongiants.com/all-about-the-8a-business-development-program/

 SBA.
 8(a) Business Development program.https://www.sba.gov/federal-contracting/contracting-assistance-programs/8a-business-development-program#section-header-0

-The National Minority Business Council, Inc.http://www.nmbc.org/
+The National Minority Business Council, Inc. http://www.nmbc.org/

 MEDA. http://meda.net/